Exercise

 Why is exercise important for female fertility?

-As exercise helps to reduce cortisol levels by releasing endorphins, it can be very beneficial to your ovulation cycle.
+So what’s the key thing here?
 When TTC, less than 4 hours of exercise a week can really help to improve your fertility.
-Any weekly exercise above 5 hours has been found to worsen IVF success rates.
+Any weekly exercise above 5 hours has been found to worsen IVF success rates, though.
 One study found that women who were highly active had their chances of a successful birth reduced by 40% when compared to other women who exercised less during their IVF cycle.
 These same women who overexercised were more likely to suffer pregnancy loss or implantation failure.

 If you are undergoing sensitive clinical treatments, always consult with your doctor about what you should do.
-Some infertility specialists may advise that you cease working-out altogether during the more important stages of IVF or the TWW.
-Whereas, if you are conceiving naturally or are inbetween treatments, moderate exercise can help to improve fertility.
-There are specific programs available that may be able to help you balance your lifestyle to better support your specific fertility journey.
-MyMindBodyBaby is an online platform that provides fertility plans that take into consideration nutrition, fitness and mental-wellbeing.
-MyMindBodyBaby has been designed specifically for women, whether they are struggling with PCOS, undergoing IVF or IUI or just want preconception help.
-These programs offer comprehensive nutrition and meal plans, daily fitness routines and workout videos, mindfulness exercises and tools from professionals.
+Some infertility specialists may advise that you stop working-out altogether during the more important stages of IVF or the two week wait (TWW).
+Whereas, if you are looking to conceive aturally or are inbetween treatments, moderate exercise can help to improve fertility.

 Walking